Philipp Schneider

 About Me

 I am a PhD candidate in the Risk Analytics and Optimization Lab at EPFL, advised by Prof. Daniel Kuhn.
 My research lies at the intersection of operations research, machine learning, and network science.
-I develop mathematical models and algorithms that are calibrated on data and designed for decision environments shaped by scarcity and uncertainty.
-A central theme of my work is end-to-end learning, building frameworks that connect data directly to robust and implementable decisions.
-Current projects include modeling the spread of misinformation, detecting harmful actors, and designing intervention policies in online networks; studying supply chain finance through buyer–supplier connections; and applying machine learning to problems such as algorithmic market making.
+I develop mathematical models and algorithms that connect data to robust, implementable decisions in environments shaped by uncertainty, strategic behavior, and complex interactions.
+A central theme of my work is learning from the microstructure of large-scale behavioral data: how individual actions, timing, and network connections reveal the dynamics of broader systems.
+Current projects include modeling the spread of misinformation, detecting harmful or coordinated actors, designing intervention policies in online networks, and applying machine learning to sequential decision problems such as algorithmic market making.

 Download CV